-"I went through cars, bonds, tools, and jewelry at my mom and dad's home.
+"I went through cars, bonds, tools, and jewellery at my mum and dad's home.
 I became so bad and so wrapped up in drug addiction that I reached a point in my life where I had to sell myself," says Michael.

-It all started with smoking a joint to fit in and find acceptance with friends at the age of 15.
+It all started with smoking a joint to fit in and find acceptance with friends at age 15.

 "I had no sense of direction.
 I had no sense of purpose.
 I really wanted a change in my life because I knew everything was falling apart," he says.

-"I thought joining the military would be the most honorable thing to do, to get out of the environment I was in.
-I could start my life over and rebuild my life," he thought.
+"I thought joining the military would be the most honourable thing to do, to get out of the environment I was in.
+I could start over and rebuild my life," he thought.